Few SEO topics cause the fear and anxiety that link building does.

 Build pillar pages

-PIllar pages, cornerstone content, hub pages — whatever you like to call it, this type of content attracts links.
+Pillar pages, cornerstone content, hub pages — whatever you want to call it, this type of content attracts links.

 The depth of a pillar page makes it sound a lot like an ebook.
-Yes, and that similarity may have you already thinking about ways to gate it.
+That similarity may have you already thinking about ways to gate it.
 Drop the gate if you want to use this page to collect backlinks.
-The beauty of a pillar page is that it is (or should) be so informative, useful and authoritative that other people want to link to it.
+The beauty of a pillar page is that it is (or should) be so informative, useful, and authoritative that other people want to link to it.

 Guest blog